 Conditions for receiving support from DFAT

-- An application meets all criteria for consideration under these challenge calls, and is recommended for funding by the SFI international peer-review process;
+- Applications must meet all criteria for consideration under these challenge calls, and be recommended for funding by the SFI international peer-review process;

-- The identified challenge is aligned with one or more of the four key priority areas highlighted in the Irish Government’s policy for international development, A Better World, and is of relevance to one or more of the following key partner countries: Ethiopia, Malawi, Zambia, Mozambique, Uganda, Tanzania, Sierra Leone, Liberia, Vietnam, South Africa.
+- The identified challenge is aligned with one or more of the priorities outlined in Ireland’s policy for international development, A Better World, and is of relevance to one or more of the following partner countries: Ethiopia, Kenya, Liberia, Malawi, Mozambique, Nigeria, Uganda, Rwanda, Burundi, Sierra Leone, Vietnam, Tanzania, South Africa, Zambia, Zimbabwe, Cambodia, Laos, Myanmar, Palestine.
 It is required that the Societal Impact Champion, whose role within the challenge team is to bring appropriate experience in areas relevant to the societal impact focus of the application, is either

 Applicants should refer to the Application Handbook on the relevant challenge website for a full description of the role of Societal Impact Champion.